telerik/justmock-docs/advanced-usage/static-mocking.md

 # Static Mocking

 Static mocking is one of the advanced features supported in __Telerik® JustMock__.
-It allows you to fake static constructors, methods and properties calls, set expectations and verify results using the [AAA]({%slug justmock/basic-usage/arrange-act-assert%}) principle.
+It lets you arrange and verify calls to static methods, static properties, and static constructors on any type - including types you cannot modify.
+Use it to control the return values of static members, prevent static constructors from running, and assert that specific static calls occurred.

-We can divide static mocking into the following major parts:
+We can divide static mocking into the following major parts: :

 * Static constructor mocking
 * Static method mocking
+* Static property mocking
-* Extension methods mocking
+* Extension method mocking

 > This is an Elevated Feature.
 Refer to [this]({%slug justmock/licensing/commercial-vs-free-version%}) topic to learn more about the differences between both the commercial and free versions of Telerik JustMock.